 2016 Mr. Toad’s Trail Maintenance

-Armoring means to reinforce the trail with rock, creating a harder tread surface.
-The new surface resists erosion and is particularly important on steeper slopes, in sharp turns and in drainages.
-Armoring limits soil loss, reduces sediment runoff and decreases the likelihood of ruts developing in the trail.
-In addition, armoring creates a more sustainable trail, which requires less future maintenance.
-This trail still needs more work and we plan on more trail maintenance next year.
+Armoring means reinforcing the trail with rock, creating a harder tread surface.
+The new surface resists erosion and is particularly important on steeper slopes, in sharp turns, and in drainages.
+Armoring limits soil loss, reduces sediment runoff, and decreases the likelihood of ruts developing in the trail.
+It creates a more sustainable trail, which requires less future maintenance.
+This trail needs more work, and we plan on additional trail maintenance next year.
 Our goal is to create sustainable trails, but we also want to Keep Toad’s Wild!